Tender broccoli is steamed then smothered in a creamy cheddar and Parmesan cheese sauce and topped with buttery Ritz crackers.

 - Remove the pot from the burner and stir in the cheeses until the mixture is melted and creamy.

-- Place the cooked broccoli into the bottom of a greased casserole pan.
+- Spray the bottom of a casserole dish with cooking spray.
+Place the steamed broccoli into the bottom of the prepared baking dish.
 Pour the cheese mixture over the broccoli smoothing into the corners.

-- Sprinkle the crushed Ritz crackers over the casserole and bake for 15 minutes or until bubbly and hot.
+- Sprinkle the crushed Ritz cracker crumbs over the top of the broccoli casserole and bake for 15 minutes or until bubbly and hot.